Today’s post is a true story that occurred just this weekend. It made me think about karma in the casino. Do you believe in casino karma?

-After a short amount of time, he was ready to call it a night.
+After a short time, he was ready to call it a night.
 First, he thanked me for my company and for holding his seat.
-Then, as he left, he repeated thanks and tipped me $100!
+Then, as he left, he repeated his thanks and tipped me $100!
 I couldn’t believe it.
-I advocate tipping dealers and staff, and I had heard about craps players tipping each other on good rolls.
+I advocate tipping dealers and staff, and I had heard about dice players tipping each other on good rolls.
 But I had never experienced receiving a tip myself.
 Maybe I should believe in casino karma?

 Again I Ask You – Do You Believe in Karma

-Lucky charms, lucky shirts, lucky underwear – whatever you feel gives you an edge in your casino visit – is silly.
+Lucky charms, shirts, and underwear – whatever you feel gives you an edge in your casino visit – is silly.
 “Embrace the Math, not the Myth.”

-After my friend left, I continued playing JOB triple Play Ultimate X at $.25 denomination.
+After my friend left, I continued playing JOB triple Play Ultimate X at a $.25 denomination.
 It had worked well so far.
-My bankroll had doubled, things were going well.
-So then I took a chance and switched to Double-Double Bonus – Ultimate X, same denomination.
+My bankroll had doubled, and things were going well.
+So I took a chance and switched to Double-Double Bonus – Ultimate X, the same denomination.

 The following happened: